A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 Has Kansas expanded Medicaid?

-Kansas is one of only ten states where the ACA’s expansion of Medicaid still has not been implemented as of 2024.
-As a result, the state has an estimated 44,000 low-income residents who are stuck in the “coverage gap,” meaning that they earn too little to qualify for subsidized private health coverage, but are also ineligible for Medicaid because the state has refused to accept federal funding to expand Medicaid.
+No, Kansas has not expanded Medicaid.
+Kansas is one of only ten states where the ACA’s expansion of Medicaid still has not been implemented as of 2025.
+As a result, the state has an estimated 39,000 low-income residents who are stuck in the “coverage gap,” meaning that they earn too little to qualify for subsidized private health coverage, but are also ineligible for Medicaid because the state has refused to accept federal funding to expand Medicaid.6

 Legislative attempts to expand Medicaid have repeatedly failed in Kansas.
-The most recent Medicaid expansion legislation bills (S.B.355 and H.B.2556) were introduced in the Kansas Senate and House in January 2024, but their future is uncertain.1
+The most recent Medicaid expansion legislation was introduced in the Kansas Senate in February 2025.7 The two similar bills introduced in 2024 were unsuccessful.5

-The 2024 bills include work requirements, in a compromise solution offered by Governor Laura Kelly.2 They do differ from previous work requirement bills that many states have considered, in that they call for proof of employment to enroll in Medicaid (unless exempt), but not a specific number of hours that the person must work.
+The expansion legislation introduced in 2024 and 2025 has included work requirements, in a compromise solution offered by Governor Laura Kelly.4 They do differ from work requirement bills that many other states have considered, in that they call for proof of employment to enroll in Medicaid (unless exempt), but not a specific number of hours that the person must work.
 Proof of employment can include a W-2, 1099, pay stub, etc. (one of the exemptions is proof of volunteering at least 20 hours per week).

 Legislation to expand Medicaid passed in 2017, but then-Gov. Sam Brownback vetoed it.
 Medicaid expansion legislation passed again in the Kansas House in 2019, but died in the Senate.
 In 2020, Medicaid expansion legislation was announced as a bipartisan compromise by Democratic Gov. Laura Kelly and Republican Senate Majority Leader Jim Denning, but ultimately failed to pass.

-The legislation that was introduced in the Kansas House in 2022 did not advance out of committee.
-And neither did the bills that were introduced in 2023 (H.B.2415 and S.B.225).
+The legislation that was introduced in the Kansas House in 2022 did not advance out of committee.8 And neither did the bills that were introduced in 20239

 Learn how states that expanded Medicaid might reduce spending on Medicaid.

-• 159,000 – Number of additional Kansas residents who would be covered if the state accepted expansion4
+• 159,000 – Number of additional Kansas residents who would be covered if the state accepted expansion11

-• $700 million – Additional annual federal funding Kansas would receive if the state expanded Medicaid6
+• $700 million – Additional annual federal funding Kansas would receive if the state expanded Medicaid13

 Kansas has not accepted federal Medicaid expansion.
 418,808 - Number of Kansans covered by Medicaid/CHIP as of May 2024.
 159,000 - Number of additional Kansas residents who would be covered if the state accepted expansion.
 166,030 – Number of KS residents disenrolled from Medicaid as of April 2024. $700 million - Additional annual federal funding Kansas would receive by expanding Medicaid.